JohnnyWongSchoolAccount/Sandbox-Pong-Game-On/README.md

  - Sound
    - background song
    - sound effects
-     - sound effects appear upon a score
+     - sound effects play upon a score
-       - scoring sound effect changes upon achieveing more than 5 scores
+       - upon achieveing more than 5 scores the sound effect changes
-     - sound effects appear upon a paddle hitting the ball
+     - sound effects play upon a collision with the paddle
-   - mute button for background song
-   - mute button for sound effects
- - night mode button
-   - changes the color palette to remove blue light
  - Text
 # Easter Eggs Pong Features
  ---